Linguistics in Vespa

 Querying with language

 The content of an indexed string field is language-agnostic.
-One must therefore apply a symmetric tokenization on the query terms in order to match the content of that field.
+One must therefore apply a compatible tokenization on the query terms (e.g., stemming for the same language) in order to match the content of that field.

 The query parser subscribes to configuration that tells it what fields are indexed strings, and every query term that targets such a field are run through appropriate tokenization.
 The language query parameter controls the language state of these calls.